tocttou/hacker-blog/_posts/2020-01-07-How-make-Vim-bautiful-as-God.md

+---
+title: How to make Vim beautiful as God
+published: true
+---

 <p>If you use <a href="https://vim.org" target="blank">Vim</a> you know it does not very good.
 It is not the same as other code editors so that why it's customization process also is different than others.
 But here I am going to tell you how you can make vim look awesome.</p><br/>

 <h3>Edit .vimrc file</h3><br/>